 All in due time, I want to finish this series first.
 Gotta tell ya, buddy, I think you're overreacting...

 Okay, where was I?
 Oh yeah, pivoting.
 If I had gone on to Catholic high school I would've had a whole different life.
 Not necessarily better, but certainly quite different.
 I regret nothing as I've had a full and interesting life.
-The best part of which was 21 years with your late, great Nana, and is 34 (and counting...) years with your mom, and 18, 16, 13 & 13 (and counting...) years with yinz guys.
+The best part of which was 21 years with your late, great Nana -- and is 34 (and counting...) years with your mom -- and is 18, 16, 13 & 13 (and counting...) years with yinz guys.

 If I had gone on to Catholic high school I would likely have also gone to college and have entered the real world with a minimum of 120 or so certified college credits obtained in four years as opposed to the 39 certified credits I managed to accumulate in the course of the 47 years that have passed since I graduated from high school.

 My parents couldn't afford to send me to Catholic high school with my new friends.
 Hell, they really couldn't afford the tiny house we lived in, the first one they ever owned.